-

 Objectives for Belgium

-Belgium endorses the importance of the digital strategy with the development of new technologies, a functioning single digital market and open data management in line with its own European approach.
-This always with an eye to the role and the place of the SMEs in the digital ecosystem which are important to the Belgian economy and the support of SMEs in further digitalisation; need for sufficient funding (Digital Europe Programme (DEP), Connecting Europe Facility (CEF), MFF, Horizon Europe); respect for privacy, the need for e-skills (upskill/reskill), and with a good balance between costs and benefits (cybersecurity).
+Belgium subscribes to the importance of the digital strategy that involves the development of new technologies, a future-oriented telecommunications infrastructure and a functioning single digital market, all of which with respect for European values and a uniquely European approach.
+While pursuing these concepts, Belgium's eye will always be directed towards the role and the place of SMEs within the digital ecosystem.
+SMEs are crucial to the country's economy, and Belgium supports their efforts to become more digital and their need for adequate funding (Digital Europe Programme (DEP), Connecting Europe Facility (CEF), MFF, Horizon Europe).
+Belgium also upholds respect for privacy, while addressing the need for e-skills (by upskilling/reskilling) and maintaining a good balance between costs and benefits (cybersecurity).

-Belgium also supports the promotion and development of a stable framework for data infrastructures, as well as the securing and harmonisation of the digital market, in order to promote European competitiveness while reducing market fragmentation.
-The principles of interoperability, connectivity and portability are crucial for these infrastructures, as well as the integration of ethical rules, in accordance with data protection.
+Belgium also supports the promotion and development of a stable framework for data infrastructure and does what it can in order to secure and harmonise the digital market.
+The goal is to further Europe's competitiveness while reducing market fragmentation.
+The principles of interoperability, connectivity and transferability are critical to this infrastructure, as is incorporating ethical rules that are consistent with data protection.

 EU-AU summit: two unions, one vision